getcarina/getcarina.com/_concepts/2015-10-18-docker-swarm-carina.md

 Although these clusters offer much of the native functionality of Docker Swarm, you should be aware of the specific ways in which Carina implements Docker Swarm.

-### Carina segments
+### Carina nodes

 Docker Swarm uses the concept of a _host_ to represent a machine that runs a Docker daemon and stores containers.
-In Carina, the concept is almost identical, but the term is _segment_.
+In Carina, the concept is almost identical, but the term is _node_.
+A node is a logical slice of resources that may or may not be on the same physical host.

-A Carina segment is similar to a Docker host because both of them house a set of Docker containers given to them by the Swarm scheduler.
+A Carina node is similar to a Docker host because both of them house a set of Docker containers given to them by the Swarm scheduler.
 One of the key differences, however, is their underlying virtualization technology.
-A segment is an LXC container provisioned by libvirt, whereas a Docker host is typically installed by you, or by a tool like Docker Machine, onto an operating system, often in a Virtual Machine (VM).
+A node is an LXC container provisioned by libvirt, whereas a Docker host is typically installed by you, or by a tool like Docker Machine, onto an operating system, often in a Virtual Machine (VM).
 Tests have shown a 60 percent performance boost when LXC containers are used instead of VM hosts.

-Because your Docker containers run inside segments, you cannot connect to the parent host using SSH, like you can with a traditional VM.
+Because your Docker containers run inside nodes, you cannot connect to the parent host using SSH, like you can with a traditional VM.
 There are also restrictions on mounting paths from the host file system, which is discussed in the [Volumes](#volumes) section.

-Also, because your Docker containers run inside segments, if a segment dies your container will likewise disappear.
+Also, because your Docker containers run inside nodes, if a node dies your container will likewise disappear.
 This underscores the idea of a container being extremely ephemeral and typically not a good choice for permanent data storage.

-Each segment is assigned a public IPv4 address, like a Docker host.
+Each node is assigned a public IPv4 address, like a Docker host.
 You can see all of these addresses with `docker info` or by using the command provided in the
 [Retrieve your Swarm discovery token](#retrieve-your-swarm-discovery-token) section.

-Each segment has 20 GB of disk space, 4 GB of memory, and roughly the equivalent of 2 vCPUs.
-The maximum number of segments that you can provision per cluster is 3.
+Each node has 20 GB of disk space, 4 GB of memory, and roughly the equivalent of 2 vCPUs.
+The maximum number of nodes that you can provision per cluster is 3.
 The maximum number of clusters that you are allowed per account is 3.
 If you have a use case requiring more, please contact us via the forum's [Capacity Thread](https://community.getcarina.com/t/capacity-requests/22).
-See [Running out of disk space on a segment]({{ site.baseurl }}/docs/troubleshooting/common-problems/#running-out-of-disk-space-on-a-segment) to find out how much disk space is used and how much is available per segment.
+See [Running out of disk space on a node]({{ site.baseurl }}/docs/troubleshooting/common-problems/#running-out-of-disk-space-on-a-node) to find out how much disk space is used and how much is available per node.

 ### Cluster creation